-I believe investing in the New York City property market is a bit like raising a child.
-It always seems to be growing quicker than you realize, you need to invest hundreds of thousands of dollars before you see any kind of return, and it demands constant attention.
-As the father of three, I like to think that understanding this analogy gives me an upper hand.
+For me, investing in the New York City property market is a bit like raising a child.
+The market always seems to be growing quicker than you realize, you need to invest hundreds of thousands of dollars in it before you see any kind of return, and it demands constant attention.
+As the father of three, I like to think that understanding this analogy gives me an upper hand in the industry.

 But while it’s true that I’ve been a pretty successful New York City investor, my success has nothing to do with my abilities as a parent.
 I’ve been able to gain and retain an advantage by keeping my finger on the pulse of the market at all times.
 If I know what’s happening in the market right now, I have a shot at predicting what will happen in the future.
-Based on what I’m seeing at the moment, here are three principles I’ll be using when buying investment property in New York City in 2020.
+Based on what I’m seeing at the moment, here are three principles I’ll be using when buying investment property in NYC in 2022.

 Once you know which neighborhoods have the greatest investment potential, you can start looking for distressed and fixer-upper properties to turn a fast profit.

 Investing in NYC Property?
-Forget About Manhattan If You You Want to Grow
+Forget About Manhattan if You Want to Grow

-In 2020, I’ll be looking thoroughly at all of the other NYC boroughs before I think about turning my attention to buying investment property in Manhattan.
+In 2022, I’ll be thoroughly looking at all the other NYC boroughs before I even think about turning my attention to buying investment property in Manhattan.
 While it may be fine for luxury developers backed by multi-million dollar companies, it’s certainly out of the reach of every independent investor I know.

-Manhattan resale properties are currently at the lowest price they’ve been in many years.
-This means that, for the first time in ages, Manhattan is a buyers’ market.
+Manhattan resale property prices are bouncing back to normal after dropping to record lows during the pandemic.
+Manhattan is still in a buyer’s market, with a larger supply of homes than the current demand.
 But, before you start buying properties in this luxe borough, you have to remember that a buyers’ market isn’t necessarily a good thing for independent investors like yourself.

 In a buyers’ market, luxury developers can afford to invest in high-end properties at a relatively low price and hold the properties as rentals until the sellers’ market picks back up.
 Because they have a diverse investment portfolio and savings to fall back on, they usually make just enough money to stay afloat while they wait for the sellers’ market to come around again.